renzon/poc-java-annotation/README.md

 		System.out.println("Acessing root of Example");
   }
  ```
-3. Using a var args would be more consistent for values, but Java currently doesn't accept it on Annotations.
+3. Using a var args would be more consistent in this case, but Java currently doesn't accept it on Annotations.
 4. Only primitives, String, Class, Enum, Annotation or array of these types can be used as attributes.
  Thus no customized user objects allowed.